 Quercus vaccinifolia (Huckleberry Oak) grows up to 8,200' on the western approach to Sonora Pass.
 I collected a few acorns from these.

+This green-leafed Arctostaphylos with pale yellow fruits could also be found up to about 8,200'.
+Yes, that's last year's snow in September.
 Then I drove down the east side of the Sierra Nevada.
 At a couple points I drove up into the mountains again, but didn't find any high altitude Opuntia basilaris that I was looking for.

 Here is the first cactus I found, a nice form of Opuntia echinocarpa.
 It is on the road up to Mt.
 Whitney.
 This area probably sees temperatures down to about -5°F, or maybe a little lower.
 I think this species is underrated, because some forms such as this one look almost as cool as O. bigelovii (Teddy Bear Cholla) with the sun shining through the spines, and it is a whole lot hardier to cold.
+One thing I was looking for in California was high altitude Joshua trees.
+Apparently though I was too late to get a lot of seeds from them: perhaps June would be a better time.
+Only a few plants had a few seeds left.

 Yucca brevifolia (Joshua Tree) in front of the Inyo Mountains, where it grows as high up as 7,200'.
 These plants probably represent the most cold hardy form of this species, but there were not any seeds on them when I got there.